4.7 Youth work to foster social inclusion

 Training and support for youth workers engaged in social inclusion programmes

-The Ministry of Youth and Sports organised annually several projects for training youth workers, including projects for training youth workers involved in social inclusion activities such as:
+The Ministry of Youth and Sports organised, on an annual basis several projects for training youth workers, including projects for training youth workers involved in social inclusion activities such as:

 Financial support

-Several grant-makers and funds are available for social inclusion projects, including the European Social Fund/European Social Fund Plus, the European Economic Area grants for NGOs and social inclusion, grants from the Ministry in change of youth (the Ministry of Youth and Sports until December 2021, the Ministry of Family, Youth and Equal Opportunities since January 2022).
-There are no available data and is impossible to compute the exact amount of funding available for these projects or for the social services targeting youth among the general social services funded and considering that most projects do not target only young people, but children and (older) adults, as well.
+Several grant-makers and funds were available for social inclusion projects, including the European Social Fund/European Social Fund Plus, the European Economic Area grants for NGOs and social inclusion, grants from the Ministry in change of youth (the Ministry of Youth and Sports until December 2021, the Ministry of Family, Youth and Equal Opportunities until December 2024).
+Due to the Romanian budget strucutre, it is impossible to compute the exact amount of funding available for these projects or for the social services targeting youth among the general social services funded and considering that most projects do not target only young people, but children and (older) adults, as well.

 Quality assurance